 This is a 39- to 49-credit program, which includes either a capstone project or internship(s).
 Our curriculum is designed to comply with New Hampshire Department of Education (NHDOE) standards for special education certification.

-In addition to the initial certification in general special education, you can also acquire specialized knowledge in the following areas:
+In addition to the initial certification in general special education, additional specializations and endorsements are available for specific supports and populations within the special education field.
+You can also acquire specialized knowledge in the following areas: